prof-groff/tezio/docs/pages/tezio_hsm.md

 <a name="getting_started"></a>
 ## Getting Started

-Setting up Tezio HSM on your Arduino is a three step process.
-First, the Arduino IDE and library files are installed.
-Next, the cryptographic co-processor is configured, provisioned, and locked.
-Finally, the Tezio API is installed.
+Getting started with Tezio HSM requires that you first install the Arduino IDE and library files.
+Next, the cryptographic co-processor is provisioned.
+The last step is to configure and install the the Tezio API.

 ### Step 1: Installation of the Arduino IDE and Library Files